-The insured is a firm of architects with professional indemnity insurance.
-The policy limit of indemnity was $1,000,000.
-During the period of cover the firm is served with proceedings alleging negligence and seeking $2.5M in damages.
+The Insured is a firm of architects with professional indemnity insurance.
+The policy limit of indemnity was $1,000,000 including costs.
+During the period of cover the firm was served with proceedings alleging negligence and seeking $2.5M in damages.
 The architects believed that they had some valid defences to the claim and that the quantum claimed was significantly overstated.
-The insured notified the claim and expected VL to defend it.
+The Insured notified the claim and expected VL to defend it.

-In the wake of this decision VL produced a solution to this dilemma by offering a separate form of policy which provides cover solely for defence costs in such an eventuality.
+In anticipation of this issue VL had produced a solution to this dilemma by offering a separate form of policy which provides cover solely for defence costs in this type of situation.
 This policy indemnifies only defence costs and is unaffected by Section 9 of the Law Reform Act and the Supreme Court decision.

 The Insured fortunately had this cover which meant that VL could pay for the claim to be defended and settled within the indemnity limit of the professional indemnity policy.